neologyc/seo-robot/README.md

+# PLEASE WAIT UNTIL 31TH OF OCTOBER TO USE THIS.
+I´m in the 2/3 of developing a new version, which will be fully in English, with english help / manual, with new features.
+This version is not the best, but probably will work for you.
+You should better wait for the newest version, please :)
-# DOČASNĚ NEPOUŽÍVAT - TATO VERZE NENÍ AKTUÁLNÍ A JEJÍ AKTUALIZACE BUDE V PRŮBĚHU SRPNA 2019 -  ZATÍM SE JEN INSPIRUJTE, PROSÍM!
+# DOČASNĚ NEPOUŽÍVAT - TATO VERZE NENÍ AKTUÁLNÍ A JEJÍ AKTUALIZACE BUDE NA KONCI ŘÍJNA 2019 -  ZATÍM SE JEN INSPIRUJTE, PROSÍM!

 # SEO robot pro průběžné každodenní testování webů a monitoring